Crimes Act of 1790: Amendments and repeals

-Section 1 was supplemented by an omnibus treason law during the Civil War, which, inter alia, provided for punishments other than death and additional lesser offenses.
+Section 1 was supplemented by an omnibus treason law during the Civil War, which, among other things, provided for punishments other than death and additional lesser offenses.
 The offense of treason, and the punishment thereof, were codified in consecutive sections of the Revised Statutes.
 Both were repealed and replaced by the Criminal Code of 1909.
 During the 1948 re-codification of the Criminal Code, the treason offense was amended and moved to 18 U.S.C. § 2381, where it remains.
 It was amended in 1994.

 Section 2 was codified in the Revised Statutes, and re-codified by the Criminal Code of 1909, and the 1948 re-codification.
 It was amended in 1994.

 Section 3 was amended by § 4 of the Crimes Act of 1825 and codified in the Revised Statutes.

 Sections 4, 5 and 6 were codified in the Revised Statutes.

 Section 7 was amended in 1857 and 1875 and codified in the Revised Statutes.

 Section 8 was amended in 1820, 1835, and 1846 and codified in five sections of the Revised Statutes.
 Further, § 8 was supplemented by additional prohibitions in § 5 of an 1819 act and § 3 of an 1820 act.
 Despite the similarity of the provisions, all three were all separately codified in the Revised Statutes in 1874.
 Section 8 was repealed by the Criminal Code of 1909.
 Section 8's venue provision was re-enacted by § 14 of the Crimes Act of 1825, with minor changes.

 Sections 9 and 10 were codified in the Revised Statutes.
 Section 11 was codified in two sections.